Prit04/RHUL-Final-Year-Project/diary.md

 ### 24/10/2024

 I implemented a very basic combat system where the player presses the space bar near an enemy and they take damage, once zero they are killed and taken off the screen. i will continue to improve and work on this combat system, but this very basic system will suffice for now.

+### 28/10/2024

+ To start of the new week i spent some time refelcting on what had been done and what needs doing consulting the timeline i created in the project plan.
+I have realsied that functionality wise i am ahead on what i had predicted which is a good sign, which means i can spend some time on finding and implementing assets and animations into the game.